K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 Applications deployed on open cloud platforms are executed through three stages: Upload, Stage, and Start.
 \[picture 2-1\] shows the deployment process of the application.

-The deployment process starts when the user requests for application deployment to the Open Cloud Platform.
+The deployment process starts when the user requests application deployment to the Open Cloud Platform.
 Each step performs the following:

 -   **Upload:** Uploads application source file or packaging files at the platform.